 PhD in Biochemistry and Cell Biology.
-The following are required for admission to the Ph.D. portion of the BA-MA-PhD track: Successful completion of the MA thesis and oral defense, which will serve as the admission to candidacy exam required for all PhD candidates, a cumulative GPA ≥ 3.0 for the BA-MA degree courses, and a GRE Quantitative test score ≥ 80th percentile.
-Students who are in good standing in the BA-MA track and have passed their MA final oral exam may begin their doctoral studies the summer following graduation with the approval of their Ph.D. mentor and the department chair.
+Admission to the Ph.D. portion of the BA-MS-PhD track requires successful completion of the MS thesis and oral defense, which will serve as the admission to candidacy exam required for all Ph.D. candidates, a cumulative GPA $\ge$ 3.0 for the BA-MS degree courses, approval of the thesis advisor, and approval of the department chair.
+Students who are in good standing in the BA-MS track and have passed their MS final oral exam may begin their doctoral studies the summer following graduation.